On the propagation of gravitational waves in matter-filled Bianchi I universe: The perturbed energy-momentum tensor

 \section{The perturbed energy-momentum tensor}

-One has to consider the perturbations in the energy density and pressure of the fluid.
-These can be written (following the same in the FRLW case \cite{M2, SH1, SH2}) as follows:
+Let us consider the perturbations in the energy density and pressure of the fluid.
+These terms can be written (adopting the method in the FRLW case \cite{M2, SH1, SH2}) in the following way:

-where $ \Delta(t,r) $ and $ \Pi(t,r) $ represent the perturbations in the energy density and pressure respectively.
-These are related because the background energy density $ \rho_0 $ and pressure $ p_0 $ are related by an equation-of-state.
-Moreover, the fluid may or may not be co-moving with the unperturbed cosmological expansion of the universe.
-Hence, the perturbed components of the fluid four-velocity $ u_\alpha =(u_0,u_1,u_2,u_3) $ are defined in the following way \cite{M2}:
+where $ \Delta(t,r) $ and $ \Pi(t,r) $ are the perturbations in the energy density and pressure, respectively.
+Since the equation of state relates the background energy density $ \rho_0 $ and pressure $ p_0 $, hence $ \Delta(t,r) $ and $ \Pi(t,r) $ are also related to each other.
+Moreover, the four-velocity of the fluid has to be taken into account while incorporating the perturbations.
+The fluid may or may not be co-moving with the unperturbed cosmological expansion of the universe.
+The perturbed components of the fluid four-velocity $ u_\alpha =(u_0,u_1,u_2,u_3) $ are defined as in \cite{M2}: